Cession of Larache

 The cession of Larache effectively took place on 20 November 1610, when Juan de Mendoza y Velasco, Marquis of San Germán, assumed control over the North African port of Larache on behalf of the Hispanic Monarchy.

 History

 The acquisition of Larache by the Hispanic Monarchy had been an important—obsessive—target of the foreign policy of the reign of Philip II.
 It was, however, eventually deferred to the reign of Philip III.
-The place was promised by Mohammed esh Sheikh el Mamun in exchange for the Spanish support in the internal struggles of the Saadi sultanate against his brother Zidan Abu Maali.
+The place was promised by Muhammad al-Shaykh al-Ma'mun in exchange for the Spanish support in the internal struggles of the Saadi sultanate against his brother Zidan Abu Maali.